 At the invitation of the Lynchburg Road Runners, Switzer and her husband Roger Robinson are the guest speakers and announcers at this year’s Genworth Virginia 10 Miler September 28.

 Switzer’s memoir, Marathon Woman: Running the Race to Revolutionize Women’s Sports, details her pioneering leap into a previously all-male sport.

-In 1965 and 1966 when Switzer was a student at Lynchburg College, the school had no women’s track team, but Coach Aubrey Moon asked Switzer to join his men’s team.
+In 1965 and 1966 when Switzer was a student at University of Lynchburg, the school had no women’s track team, but Coach Aubrey Moon asked Switzer to join his men’s team.
 Although she transferred to Syracuse University to pursue a journalism degree, Switzer had become hooked on running.

 In 1967, she entered the Boston Marathon as K.V.
 Switzer along with her Syracuse coach and teammates, including her boyfriend, Tom Miller.
 When irate race official Jock Semple realized a woman was running, he tried to forcibly remove Switzer from the race.
 But Miller literally knocked Semple to the ground and Switzer was able to finish the 26-mile run.
 Switzer was inspired to create opportunities around the world for women in running and walking.
 She was winner of the 1974 New York City Marathon and a leader in making the women’s marathon an official event in the Olympic Games in 1984.
 She received the Billie Jean King Contribution Award from Women’s Sports Foundation for this effort in 1981.

 Switzer has received numerous honors, including being inducted into the National Distance Running Hall of Fame, July 1998, inaugural class; and named Runner of the Decade (1967-77) and One of the Visionaries of the Century (2000) by Runner’s World Magazine.
 She was inducted into the National Women’s Hall of Fame on October 1, 2011.